monophony-hub/MonoECPlugins/README.md

 ## EC_SceneExport
 This plugin exports Parts of H-Scene into files, and imports from exported file.
-You can reuse parts of H-Scene.
+You can reuse ADV parts or H-parts.

 ## EC_ADVCopy
 This plugin copy & paste & swap chara info in ADV cut.